markadvk/verifykoders/README.md

-# RapidTest - Automation Testing Hub
+# VerifyKoders - Automation Testing Hub

-Welcome to **RapidTest**!
+Welcome to **VerifyKoders**!
 This website is dedicated to providing hands-on tutorials for learning **Playwright** automation testing through various scenarios and examples.
 The website is designed for anyone looking to get started with Playwright, from beginners to advanced testers.

 ## Features